vanhoefm/fragattacks/research/README.md

 The following two tests send broadcast frames, which are not automatically retransmitted, and it is therefore recommended to **execute them several times**.
-This is because background noise may prevent the tested devices from receiving the injected broadcast frame:
+This is because background noise may prevent the tested devices from receiving the injected broadcast frame.
+In my experiments, mainly clients were affected (out of the tested APs only Free/NetBSD ones were affected).

 - `ping I,D,P --bcast-ra`: Send a unicast ping in a plaintext broadcasted 2nd fragment once connected.
 The result of this variant of the attack is checked automatically by the test tool.
-In my experiments mainly clients were affected.

 - `ping D,BP --bcast-ra`: Here the above frame is sent while connecting to the network (i.e. during the 4-way handshake).
   This is important because several clients and APs are only vulnerable before completing the 4-way handshake.
 To